A survey on Clustered Federated Learning: Taxonomy, Analysis and Applications: Core Clustered Federated Learning for Non-IID Data

-We consider a network with $N$ clients \footnote{In this study, we use clients and devices interchangeably} with $N\geq 2$ and one central server.
-Each client $i \in I = \{1,\ldots,N\}$ has a local dataset $D_i$ which can not be shared with others.
-The goal of the federated model is to find a set of parameters $\omega \in \mathbb{R}^d$, where $d\in \mathbb{N}^*$ is the number of parameters of the neural network, that minimize an global objective function $f(\omega)$ using each local dataset.
+\textit{Federated Learning (FL)} is an iterative method to train a model on a network of devices without sharing raw data.
+We consider a distributed setting with $N$ clients\footnote{In this study, we use terms clients or devices interchangeably when speaking about FL participants.}, $N \geq 2$, coordinated by a central server.
+Each client $i \in I = \{1,\ldots,N\}$ holds a local dataset $D_i$ that cannot be shared with others.
+The goal of federated learning is to find a set of parameters $\omega \in \mathbb{R}^d$, where $d$ is the number of model parameters, that minimizes a global objective function $f(\omega)$ based on all local datasets, all this without sharing $D_i$, $\forall i \in I$ to ensure data privacy.
+Letting $n_i = |D_i|$ denote the dataset size of client $i$ and $n = \sum_{j=1}^{N} n_j$ the total number of samples across all clients.
+Formally, this global objective can be expressed as:

-We refer to this objective as finding an optimal federated model and write it as such:

-where $f_i(\omega)$ is the local objective function associated to each client $i$ typical of neural network settings (For a machine learning problem, we typically take $f_i(\omega) =\mathbb{E}_{(X,Y) \sim D_i}[L(X,Y,\omega)]$, that is, the expected value of the loss function $L$ calculated with feature and target $(X,Y)$ following the distribution of dataset $D_i$ with model of parameters $\omega\in \mathbb{R}^d$.)
-Generally, using a larger number of data sample leads to more accurate and robust models.

-Since the data cannot be shared across clients, the authors in \citep{mcmahan2017communication}, propose to iteratively optimize $f_i(\omega)$ on local datasets and then to aggregate the models on the server using a weighted average function.
-We assume that each client $i \in I$ over which the data is partitioned have a local dataset $D_i$ where the number of the dataset samples is $|D_i| = n_i$.
-Thus, we can re-write the objective function (\ref{eq:fl}) as: